Skip to main content

 Key restore features

-• VM restore – recover virtual machines from backups, ensuring minimal downtime.
+• VM restore – restore all virtual machines, or specific virtual machines from a VM backup, ensuring minimal downtime.
+For more information, see Restore a VM Backup.

 Portworx Backup supports local snapshot restore from version 2.8.3 onwards to allow the users to recover data quickly within the same cluster where the snapshot was originally created.
 Unlike full backup restores, local snapshot restores leverage on-cluster storage snapshots to provide fast recovery times without transferring large volumes of data.